sassoftware/viya4-deployment/docs/user/SingleStore.md

 # SAS Viya Support for SingleStore

-SAS Viya provides an optional integration with SingleStoreDB.
+The SAS Viya platform provides an optional integration with SingleStoreDB.
 SingleStoreDB is a cloud-native database that is designed for data-intensive applications.
 A distributed, relational SQL database management system that features ANSI SQL support, SingleStoreDB is known for speed in data ingest, transaction processing, and query processing.

 ## Requirements for SAS Viya with SingleStore